Melvin2306/home-server-setup/README.md

 ## Scripts Overview

-- `setup_environment.sh`: This script updates the system's package lists, upgrades installed packages, installs Docker Compose, detects a connected USB device and mounts it to the `nas` directory in the user's home folder and creates specific directories in the user's home folder.
+- `setup.sh`: This script updates the system's package lists, upgrades installed packages, installs Docker Compose, detects a connected USB device and mounts it to the `nas` directory in the user's home folder and creates specific directories in the user's home folder.

 ## Getting Started